Deep Learning-Based Human Pose Estimation: A Survey: Datasets and Evaluation Metrics

-\textbf{MuCo-3DHP Dataset} \cite{Mehta20183DV} is a multi-person 3D training set composed by the MPI-INF-3DHP single-person dataset with ground truth 3D pose from multi-view marker-less motion capture system.
-Background augmentation and shading-aware foreground augmentation of person appearance were applied to enable data diversity.
-Dataset Link: \url{http://gvv.mpi-inf.mpg.de/projects/SingleShotMultiPerson/}

-\textbf{MuPoTS-3D Dataset} \cite{Mehta20183DV} is a multi-person 3D test set and its ground-truth 3D poses were captured by a multi-view marker-less MoCap system containing 20 real-world scenes (5 indoor and 15 outdoor).
+\href{http://vision.imar.ro/human3.6m/}{\textbf{Human3.6M}} \cite{Human3.6M} is the most widely used indoor dataset for 3D HPE from monocular images and videos.
+There are 11 professional actors performing 17 activities from 4 different views in an indoor laboratory environment.
+This dataset contains 3.6 million 3D human poses with 3D ground truth annotation captured by accurate marker-based MoCap systems.
+Protocol \#1 uses images of subjects S1, S5, S6, and S7 for training, and images of subjects S9 and S11 for testing. \href{http://gvv.mpi-inf.mpg.de/projects/SingleShotMultiPerson/}{\textbf{MuPoTS-3D}} \cite{Mehta20183DV} is a multi-person 3D test set and its ground-truth 3D poses were captured by a multi-view marker-less MoCap system containing 20 real-world scenes (5 indoor and 15 outdoor).
 There are challenging samples with occlusions, drastic illumination changes, and lens flares in some of the outdoor footage.
 More than 8,000 frames were collected in the 20 sequences by 8 subjects.
-Dataset Link: \url{http://gvv.mpi-inf.mpg.de/projects/SingleShotMultiPerson/}

-\textbf{AMASS Dataset} \cite{AMASS2019} was created by unifying 15 different optical marker-based MoCap datasets and using the SMPL model to represent human motion sequences.
-This large dataset contains more than 40 hours of motion data in 8,593 sequences of 9 million frames sampled at 60 Hz.
-More than 11,000 motions were recorded over 300 subjects.
-Dataset Link: \url{https://amass.is.tue.mpg.de/}

-\textbf{NBA2K Dataset} \cite{nba2k_ECCV2020} was extracted from the NBA2K19 video games by intercepting calls between the game engine and the graphic card using RenderDoc.
-The synthetic dataset contains 27,144 basketball poses spanning 27 subjects.
-The 3D poses of 35 keypoints and the corresponding RGB images are provided in this dataset with high quality.
-Dataset Link: \url{https://github.com/luyangzhu/NBA2K-dataset}

-\textbf{GTA-IM Dataset} \cite{GTA-IM-ECCV2020} is a GTA Indoor Motion dataset collected from Grand Theft Auto (GTA) video game by the GTA game engine.
-There are one million RGB-D frames of 1920 $\times$ 1080 resolution with ground-truth 3D human pose of 98 joints, covering various actions including sitting, walking, climbing, and opening the door.
-Each scene contains several settings such as living rooms, bedrooms and kitchens that emphasize human-scene interactions.
-Dataset Link: \url{https://people.eecs.berkeley.edu/~zhecao/hmp/}

-\textbf{Occlusion-Person Dataset} \cite{zhang2020adafuse} is a multi-view synthetic dataset with occlusion labels for the joints in images.
-UnrealCV \cite{qiu2017unrealcv} was used to render multi-view images and depth maps from 3D models.
-A total of 8 cameras were used every 45 degrees on a circle of two meters radius.
-This dataset contains 73K frames with 20.3$\%$ of the joints occluded.
-The ground truth 3D annotation and occlusion labels are also provided.
-Dataset Link: \url{https://github.com/zhezh/occlusion_person}